 Coloured Bedroom Doors

-Those with dementia staying at a care home can find it difficult to remember where their bedroom is as all bedroom doors look the same.
+Those with dementia living in a care home can find it difficult to remember where their bedroom is as all bedroom doors look the same.
 This can leave them feeling confused and stressed.
 Decorating the corridors like a typical residential street can help residents to remember their steps.
 For example, attaching fake road signs and nostalgic British adverts attached to the walls, and painting different coloured doors can help residents to recognise a common word or colour every time they go to their room.

 Simple, everyday tasks such as eating can be a challenge for dementia residents, especially as their coordination skills weaken, making it more difficult to use regular cutlery.
-Care homes can offer special cutlery and plate guards to help with ease when eating and reduce spillages.
+Care homes and nursing homes can offer special cutlery and plate guards to help with ease when eating and reduce spillages.
 Food that can be picked up and eaten with fingers can also be a suitable alternative from time to time.

 A Safe Setting

-Although every resident living with dementia will require a level of care and support depending on their progression, many care homes encourage residents to live as independently as possible therefore paying attention to the little things in a home will benefit those who get easily distracted or stressed from their environment.
+Although every resident living with dementia will require a level of personal care and support depending on their progression, many care homes encourage residents to live as independently as possible therefore paying attention to the little things in a home will benefit those who get easily distracted or stressed from their environment.
 The layout of a bedroom should ensure that the en-suite bathroom is visible from the bed, that doors and toilet seats are coloured and that support rails are prominent throughout.

 Dementia Friendly Activities

-Sharing life experiences and photos from the past can spark memories and encourage residents with memory loss to reminisce about a significant time in their life.
+Sharing life experiences and photos from the past can spark memories and encourage residents with memory loss to reminisce about a significant time in their lives.
 Residents can create a memory box full of items from their past that they can revisit time and time again to stimulate positive emotions.

 When Should Someone With Dementia Move to a Care Home?